BorisKozo/extensibility.js/README.md

 #### EJS.registry.$clear()
 Forcefully removes all the nodes and their content from the registry.
-You should never call this function unless you are absolutley sure you know what you are doing.
+You should never call this function unless you are absolutely sure you know what you are doing.

 #### EJS.registry.verifyAxis(axis) -> boolean
 Determines if the given axis is a valid axis name for the registry (i.e. can be used as a node name).
 The axis should be